openhab/org.openhab.binding.zwave/doc/linear/gctbz48_0_0.md

 ### Parameter 43: Remote Sensor 1 Node Number

 Remote Sensor 1 Node Number
-Node number for Remote Sensor 1
+<p&gtNode number for Remote Sensor 1</p&gt
 Values in the range 0 to 252 may be set.

 The manufacturer defined default value is ```0```.